stefanoslig/xstate-angular-demo/libs/shared/api-types/README.md

-# http-client
+# shared-api-types

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test http-client` to execute the unit tests.
+Run `nx test shared-api-types` to execute the unit tests.